Responsible research

 Information for UHasselt researchers

-Hasselt University monitors the principles of responsible research & innovation and has already undertaken numerous initiatives to ensure this.
-The University subscribes to the European Charter for Researchers and the Code of Ethics for Scientific Research in Belgium, which are keys to good scientific culture and practice.
+Hasselt University actively upholds the principles of responsible research & innovation and has undertaken numerous initiatives to reinforce this commitment.
+The University adheres to the European Charter for Researchers and the Belgian Code of Ethics for Scientific Research, both of which are foundational to a culture of good scientific practice.
+As part of these efforts, Hasselt University has also established a Commission on Scientific Integrity (CSI) to safeguard scientific integrity.

 Research Integrity Training